fbargaglistoffi/machine-learning-firm-dynamics/README.md

 4. Choose the SL algorithm that best suits your need.
 Possible dimensions to evaluate are prediction performance, simplicity of result interpretation and CPU runtime.
 Often a horserase between many algorithms is performed and the one with the highest prediction performance is chosen.
 There are already many algorithms already available "off the shelf" - consult [this page](https://cran.r-project.org/web/views/MachineLearning.html) for a comprehensive review of the main packages for machine learning in *R*.

 5. Train the algorithm using the training set only.
-In case hyperparameters of the algorithm need to be set, choose them using _crossfold validation_ on the training set, or better keep part of the training set only for hyperparameter tuning - but do not use the testing set until the algorithms are fully specified.
+In case hyper-parameters of the algorithm need to be set, choose them using _crossfold validation_ on the training set, or better keep part of the training set only for hyperparameter tuning - but do not use the testing set until the algorithms are fully specified.

 6. Once the algorithm is trained, use it to predict the outcome on the testing set.
 Compare the predicted outcomes with the true outcomes.